 During the winter months when the pine trees are covered in frosty snow and Mount Rundle sits in the background with a layer of snow on her peaks there really is nothing more beautiful to see.

 This charming hotel of a time gone by has been accommodating guests for 130 years, but it’s so much more than a hotel.

 For the golf enthusiasts you can play 18 holes on the Fairmont Banff springs golf course, their day spa programs or retreats for the kids.

 We’re just getting started in our list of things to do in Banff and we’ve already started with the best and brightest.

-Attracting thousands of visitors to her emerald green frozen lake every year, Lake Louise is a gem amongst some of the best lakes in the Canadian Rockies, nestled below mountain ranges such as Fairview mountain, Lake Louise is seriously one of the best places to visit in all of Alberta.
+Attracting thousands of visitors to her emerald green frozen lake every year, Lake Louise is a gem amongst some of the best lakes in the Canadian Rockies.

-The drive from Banff city centre to lake louise is all but an hour away passing other monumental lakes like the famous Moraine Lake as you drive down the Icefields parkway surrounded by miles of hikes in Banff national park.
+The drive from Banff city centre to Lake Louise is all but 1 hour away passing other monumental lakes like the famous Moraine Lake as you drive down the Icefields parkway surrounded by miles of hikes in Banff national park.

 Lake Louise tourism thrives all year round, with many visitors choosing to live and work in the town of Banff or reside close by in Canmore just to be near this gorgeous lake.